masif2002/aws-solutions-architect-associate/05-EC2-storage.md

 * Security groups are set up to control access to EFS
 * EFS is compatible only with Linux AMI
 * EFS uses POSIX based file system (~LINUX)
-* Can be ecnrypted at rest using KMS
+* Can be encrypted at rest using KMS
 * Automatic Backups available (Additional Pricing)

 ### EFS Performance